imatge-upc/sentiment-2017-imavis/README.md

 ![Sentiment maps](./figures/SentimentMaps.png)

+## Data

+The Twitter dataset used in our experiments can be downloaded from [here](http://www.cs.rochester.edu/u/qyou/DeepSent/deepsentiment.html).

 ## Models

 The weights for the best CNN model can be downloaded from [here](https://imatge.upc.edu/web/sites/default/files/projects/affective/public_html/2017-imavis/twitter_finetuned_test4_iter_180.caffemodel) (217 MB).
 These same weights, modified to fit the fully convolutional architecture used to generate the sentiment maps, can be downloaded from [here](https://imatge.upc.edu/web/sites/default/files/projects/affective/public_html/2017-imavis/twitter_finetuned_test4_iter_180_conv.caffemodel) (217 MB).